 Serve immediately.

-If you want to add some meat, adding a couple of small chicken thighs would be very delicious!
+If you want to add some meat, adding a couple of small chicken thighs is very delicious!

 Resources to Make This Instant Pot Soup Recipe and More